tfsojon/richinsql-blog/content/post/2019-03-21-getting-started-with-dba-tools.md

 As you can see that will return all the available backup related commands that can be performed in DBATools.

-### Let&#8217;s Backup
+### Let's Backup

-Now that I know what commands I have available, let&#8217;s have a look at how to use one of them, I want to back up a database on my SQL Server but don&#8217;t want to have to load up SSMS, we can do that in DBATools.
+Now that I know what commands I have available, let's have a look at how to use one of them, I want to back up a database on my SQL Server but don't want to have to load up SSMS, we can do that in DBATools.

 ```
     Backup-dbadatabase -Sqlinstance localhost -Database StackOverflow2010 -BackupDirectory C:\Backups -BackupFileName Stackoverflow.bak